kannibalox/pyrosimple/docs/pyrotorque-tutorial.md

 [vague](usage-pyrotorque.md) to [very
 detailed](pyrotorque-jobs.md).
 This will hopefully provide a more pleasant introduction to the tool.
-For this tutorial, we're going to focus on a few basic use cases on an example host:
+For this tutorial, we're going to focus on a few basic use cases:

 * Load torrent files from `/var/rtorrent/watch/` without starting them
 * Use QueueManager to start torrents in a controlled manner